IMAGE: Teddy Sandoval, Angel Baby, 1995 (detail). Courtesy of Paul Polubinskas, Teddy Sandoval Estate. Photo by Ian Byers-Gamber.

 Thereafter, exhibition curators David Evans Frantz, C. Ondine Chavoya, and exhibiting artist Joey Terrill, will be joined by The Contemporary Austin's Head Curator and Director of Curatorial Affairs Alex Klein to discuss the curatorial process behind Teddy Sandoval and the Butch Gardens School of Art.

-Teddy Sandoval graphic
+Teddy Sandoval symposium lineup

-Symposium schedule:
+Symposium schedule

-12P: Museum opens to the public
+12P Museum opens to the public

-1–2:15P: Panel Conversation with C. Ondine Chavoya and scholars from the University of Texas Laura G. Gutiérrez, Ramón Rivera-Servera, Ann Cvetkovich
+1–2:15P Panel Conversation with C. Ondine Chavoya and scholars from the University of Texas Laura G. Gutiérrez, Ramón Rivera-Servera, Ann Cvetkovich

-3–4:30P: Panel Conversation with exhibition curators C. Ondine Chavoya, David Evans Frantz, exhibiting artist Joey Terrill, moderated by Alex Klein
+3–4:30P Panel Conversation with exhibition curators C. Ondine Chavoya, David Evans Frantz, exhibiting artist Joey Terrill, moderated by Alex Klein

-5P: Program ends
+5P Program ends

-6P: Museum closes to the public
+6P Museum closes to the public

 This program is supported by the College of Fine Arts at The University of Texas at Austin.